hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_standing_on_the_surface_of_a_dist_e7a67ad1-75a6-4fcf-aa2d-2e21930bbd72-0_0.content.md

 # Discover Exoplanet Enigmas

 Experience the wonder of exploration with our collection of breathtaking wallpapers.
-Immerse yourself in the awe-inspiring scene of a group of AInauts standing on the surface of a distant planet, with a massive, alien structure towering above them.
+Immerse yourself in the awe-inspiring scene of a group of Ainautes standing on the surface of a distant planet, with a massive, alien structure towering above them.

 ## Explore the Unknown

 Let your imagination run wild as you gaze upon this stunning depiction of space exploration.
 Our wallpaper captures the thrill of discovery and the excitement of venturing into the unknown.

 ## Awe-Inspiring Design